-Voting in the negative:

-Trustees Chisholm, Duperval, Katzman, Lutts, Murphy, Scott, Segal, Mattera None
+Voting in the affirmative: Trustees Chisholm, Duperval, Katzman, Lutts,

 Finance & Facilities: Trustee Lutts made a motion from the committee for consideration to approve all tuition and rates for the 2017-18 academic year (FY18).
 In addition he offered the committees' recommended motion for the Fiscal Year 2017-18 All Funds Budget.
-Following a brief discussion and with no further questions Trustee Katzman seconded the motions and it was unanimously
+Following a brief discussion and